+- Paul traveled throughout the Phrygian and Galatian regions.
+However, he was forbidden by the Holy Spirit to go into Asia (Asia Minor today). - After journeying into the region of Mysia, Paul and Silas prepared to go into Bithynia.
+However, the Holy Spirit prevented them from making those plans. - Paul continued west and came to the port city of Troas. - Troas was the launching point for those entering Macedonia. - Paul received a vision of a man giving an appeal for Paul to preach in Macedonia. - Paul immediately made plans for Macedonia.

+Vs. 11-15-Philippi

-• Paul traveled throughout the Phrygian and Galatian regions.
-However, he by the Holy Spirit to go into Asia (Asia Mind today). • After journeying into the region of Mysia, Paul and Silas prepared to go in Bithynia.
-However, the Holy Spirit prevented them from making those plar Paul continued west and came to the port city of Troas.
-Troas was the launching point for those • entering Paul received a vision of a man giving an appeal for Paul to preach in Macedonia. • Paul immediately made plans for Macedonia.
-Vs. 1 1-15-Philippi • Paul went to the island of Samothrace, then to Neapolis, and on to • King Philip of Macedonia founded the city of Philippi.
-Philip was the father of Philippi eventually became a Roman colony and a military outpost. • Paul established the first European church at • Because of Paul's preaching, the chief magistrate had Paul and Silas bea rods and thrown into prison. • At midnight, as Paul and Silas werehymns an nd Ţ praying, a great earthquake shook the prison doors open. ı u The punishment of death was given to a Roman guard who lost a prisone r • Paul stopped the guard from committing suicide when he shouted to none of the prisoners had escaped. • Immediately, the guard brought Paul and Silas to his house, washed their wounds, and became a (Acts 16:31).
-The Book of Philippians • Paul eventually wrote the book of Philippians while in prison at • His writing occurred after the third missionary journey. • The Philippians had remained faithful to Paul. • Twice, the Philippians sent money to Paul while he ministered in (Phil.
-4:16). • Philippians 4:19- "And my God will supply all your needs according to His in glory in Christ Jesus."
-[NASB] riches A church that gives to missionary work will have its met http://quotesgram.com/apostle-paul-quotes-about-
+- Paul went to the island of Samothrace, then to Neapolis, and on to Philippi. - King Philip of Macedonia founded the city of Philippi. - Philip was the father of Alexander the Great. - Philippi eventually became a Roman colony and a military outpost. - Paul established the first European church at Philippi. - Because of Paul's preaching, the chief magistrate had Paul and Barnabas beaten with rods and thrown into prison. - At midnight, as Paul and Silas were singing hymns and praying, a great earthquake shook the prison doors open. - The punishment of death was given to a Roman guard who lost a prisoner. - Paul stopped the guard from committing suicide when he shouted that none of the prisoners had escaped. - Immediately, the guard brought Paul and Silas to his house, washed their wounds, and became a believer (Acts 16:31).

+The Book of Philippians

+- Paul eventually wrote the book of Philippians while in prison at Rome. - His writing occurred after the third missionary journey. - The Philippians had remained faithful to Paul. - Twice, the Philippians sent money to Paul while he ministered in Thessalonica (Phil.
+4:16). - Philippians 4:19- "And my God will supply all your needs according to His riches in glory in Christ Jesus."
+[NASB] - A church that gives to missionary work will have its needs met.

-• From Philippi, Paul traveled through Amphipolis, Apollonia, and-
+• From Philippi, Paul traveled through Amphipolis, Apollonia, and Thessalonica.